vesoft-inc/nebula/docs/manual-EN/2.query-language/2.functions-and-operators/group-by-function.md

 --------------------------------

 nebula> GO FROM 101 OVER follow YIELD follow._src AS player, follow.degree AS degree | GROUP BY $-.player YIELD SUM($-.degree);
--- Find all the players who follow vertex 101, return these players as `player` and the property of the `follow` edge as `degree`.
+-- Find all the players who follow vertex 101, return these players as player and the property of the follow edge as degree.
 These players are grouped and the sum of their degree values is returned.
 -- The following result is returned:
 ==================
 | SUM($-.degree) |